Contributor Resources

 Frequently Asked Questions for Contributing Authors

-• How many chapters can I contribute to a single publication?
+• How many chapters can I contribute to a single publication and how long should they be?

 • How do I upload a full chapter to the eEditorial Discovery® submission system?